Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 "Haven’t you *slept?!"* Dancer asked her.
 "We have a long journey ahead of us!"

-"Oh, sweet girl…" the Singer sighed.
+"Oh, sweet girl..." the Singer sighed.
 She was leaning heavily on her cane, which she was usually much too proud to use.
 "Did you think I could come with you?"

 "But-!"